kyma-project/rafter/charts/rafter/README.md

-# Rafter Umbrella Chart
+# Rafter

-This project contains the Helm chart for the ecosystem of the Rafter.
+This project contains the main Helm chart for Rafter.
 It includes:

 - [Controller Manager](../rafter-controller-manager)
 - [Upload Service](../rafter-upload-service)